Artificial Intelligence

 a.

-Research ethical concerns and responsible use in AI, including bias,
+Research ethical concerns and responsible use in AI, including

-privacy, and AI decision-making.
+bias, privacy, and AI decision-making.

 b.

-Work through 5 rounds of the "What Would You Do?" ethical
+"What Would You Do?" ethical decision-making scenarios.

 c.